sfcta/CMP_Scripts/README.md

 - GTFS data: can be downloaded from https://database.mobilitydata.org/
 ### Screenline volumes (Bay Bridge and San Mateo County Line)
 From PeMS data, use PeMS/.....py

+### LOS (Speed)
+Not 100% sure, but I think: Before the monitoring period, `speed/inrix/sample_size_analysis.py` is used to determine which CMP segments need to have data collected on floating car runs to supplement the INRIX data.